Lemon-King/HXDD/README.md

 Once complete copy the result **HXXD.ipk3** to your GZDoom iwad folder.

 ### Libraries
-HXDD makes use of [DoomStruct](https://github.com/MTrop/DoomStruct) by Mtrop and [zt-zip](https://github.com/zeroturnaround/zt-zip) by ZeroTurnaround.
+HXDD makes use of [DoomStruct](https://github.com/MTrop/DoomStruct) by Mtrop.